hawemily/SynthEthics/README.md

 ## Backend
-run 'npm install' in functions directory to install node dependencies on local machine
+run 'npm install' in functions directory to install node dependencies on local machine run 'npm run start' in terminal to test api

 ## Testing
 run flutter test locally to run all tests OR